Colorado River: Drainage basin

-Map showing the Upper and Lower Colorado River Basin, and adjacent areas supplied by Colorado River water.
+A map showing the Upper and Lower Colorado River Basin, and adjacent areas supplied by Colorado River water.

 The Colorado River Basin consists of 246000 mi2, making it the seventh largest drainage basin in North America.
 About 238600 mi2, or 97 percent of the basin, is in the United States.
 The basin extends into western Colorado and New Mexico, southwestern Wyoming, eastern and southern Utah, southeastern Nevada and California, and most of Arizona.
 The areas drained within Baja California and Sonora in Mexico are very small and do not contribute significant runoff.

 Aside from the Colorado River Delta, the basin extends into Sonora at a few locations further east, including the headwaters of the Santa Cruz River and San Pedro River (both tributaries of the Gila River).
 For hydrological management purposes, the Colorado River Basin is divided into the Upper Basin (the drainage area above Lees Ferry), and the Lower Basin.
 The Upper Basin covers only 45 percent of the land area of the Colorado River Basin, but contributes 92 percent of the runoff.

 The entire eastern boundary of the Colorado River Basin runs along the North American Continental Divide and is defined largely by the Rocky Mountains and the Rio Grande Basin.
 The Wind River Range in Wyoming marks the northern extent of the basin, and is separated from the Colorado Rockies by the endorheic Great Divide Basin in southwestern Wyoming.
 Streams that are nearby the east side of the divide drain into the Mississippi River and Rio Grande, while nearby areas north of the Wind River Range drain into the Columbia River.

-The western boundary of the Colorado River Basin is formed by various ranges and plateaus that border the Great Basin, including the Uinta Mountains and Wasatch Range.
+The western boundary of the Colorado River Basin is formed by ranges and plateaus that border the Great Basin, including the Uinta Mountains and Wasatch Range.
 Major Great Basin watersheds bordering the Colorado River Basin are the Great Salt Lake and Sevier Lake watersheds.
 To the south, the Colorado River Basin borders several watersheds in Mexico draining into the Gulf of California, including the Sonoyta, Concepción, and Yaqui rivers.

 Much of the basin is at high elevation; the mean elevation is 5500 ft.
 Lees Ferry, more than halfway along the Colorado River from its source, is 3150 ft above sea level.
 The highest point in the Colorado River Basin is 14321 ft Uncompahgre Peak in Colorado's San Juan Mountains, while some water from the river drains via irrigation run-off into California's Salton Sea, 236 ft below sea level.

 The Black Suspension Bridge crosses the Colorado River in the Grand Canyon at Phantom Ranch, Arizona.